WE TAKE YOUR PRIVACY SERIOUSLY

 PROBLEMS AND QUESTIONS

-Nothing in this policy prevents you from making a complaint to the relevant privacy regulatory authority in Australia.
+Nothing in this policy prevents you from making a complaint to the relevant privacy regulatory authority in Australia (namely the Office of the Australian Information Commissioner).
 If you are based in the EU, please note that you have the right to lodge a complaint with a relevant supervisory authority for data protection issues (e.g. in the UK the relevant supervisory authority is the UK Information Commissioner’s Office).
 For more information about privacy issues in Australia and protecting your privacy, visit the Australian Federal Privacy Commissioner’s website at www.privacy.gov.au.

 CHANGES IN POLICY